Binghamton University's advanced certificate in Educational Leadership is for experienced pre-K through grade 12 educators interested in:

 - EDUC 610 - Collab w/Diverse Stakeholders

 - EDUC 611 - Special Program Leadership

 - EDUC 672 - Processes Of Supv & Prof. Dev

 - EDUC 673 - Leadership In Eductnl Settings

 - EDUC 675 - Plan/Policy Devlpmt In Educ

 - EDUC 692 - Internship

-For questions about Binghamton University's Certificate of Advanced Study in Educational Leadership program, contact Jackie Visser, program coordinator.
+For questions about Binghamton University's advanced certificate in Educational Leadership contact Jackie Visser, program coordinator.

 To apply to this program, visit our Admissions page.
-Note that recommendations for this program consist of forms filled out by senior school district administrators who can eventually support your internship—there is no need to request letters of recommendation from them.
+Note that recommendations for this program consist of forms filled out by senior school district administrators who can eventually support the candidate's internship—there is no need to request letters of recommendation from them.